 3 Download and installation

-FParsec’s source code repository is hosted on BitBucket at: bitbucket.org/fparsec/main
+FParsec’s source code repository is hosted on GitHub at: github.com/stephan‐tolksdorf/fparsec

-You can “clone” the source code using Mercurial (HG) or you can download it as a zip‐file.
+You can clone the source code using Git or you can download it as a zip‐file.

-It’s an FParsec project policy to check only stable and tested code into the BitBucket repository, so you can normally just work with the “tip” version of FParsec.
+It’s an FParsec project policy to check only stable and tested code into the master branch of the GitHub repository, so you can normally just work with the master version of FParsec.

 Tip

-TortoiseHG is a great Mercurial GUI for Windows.
+Fork is a great free GUI for Git for Windows and MacOS.

 FParsec’s source code is written in both C# and F#.
 Since neither the C# nor the F# compiler directly support the other language, the respective components need to be built separately.